Guanajuato (city): Mines

 The mine made its owners, the Counts of Valenciana, extremely wealthy and powerful.
 The first Count of Valenciana, Antonio de Obregón y Alcocer had the San Cayetano Church (also known as La Valenciana Church) built near the entrance of this mine.
 Dedicated to Saint Cajetan, it was built between 1765 and 1788.
 The church has a Churrigueresque portal, which has been compared to the Mexico City Cathedral and La Santisima Church, both in Mexico City.
 The interior conserves a number of gilded altarpieces and a pulpit that is encrusted with ivory and precious hardwoods.
 The interior also contains agraffito work and paintings from the 19th century.

+Foreground: Old facilities of La Valenciana.
+Background: CIMAT.

 Near La Valenciana Mine is the Guadalupe Mine, established in the 16th century.
 This complex was built with extremely large and thick stone walls supported by buttresses, giving it the look of a medieval fortress.
 The mine is no longer in operation but the complex has been undergoing redevelopment as a resort.

 La Cata mine is one of the early mines, and a city neighborhood is named after it.
 The mine is near Don Quijote Plaza.
 It began operations in 1558 with peak production in the first quarter of the 18th century.
 It was owned by the Marquis of San Clemente.
 The center of the neighborhood is Señor de Villaseca Church, more commonly called La Cata Church.
 This church was built in the 17th century in Mexican Baroque or Churrigueresque style similar to that of La Valenciana Church.
 The church holds a valued crucifix called the Señor del Villaseca and is registered as a Mexican Federal Historic Monument.

 The Bocamina de San Ramón mine is one of the city's early mines, with the deposit found by some travelers in the early 16th century.
 In 1548, its mother lode was found.
 Today, the mine is a tourist attraction in which visitors can descend into the earth through the old shafts.
 The complex has a patio area, a gallery of minerals and a bar called El Petardo, which once was the gunpowder storage room.

 The Rayas mine gave rise to one of the city's original neighborhoods, after having been found in 1550 by Juan Rayas.
 The mine's apogee occurred in the 18th century, giving its owner, José de Sardineta y Legaspi the titles of Viscount of Sardineta and Marquis of Rayas.
 Today it is found on a section of the Carretera Panorámica (Panoramic Highway) that circles the city.
 The complex walls are tall and are held up by stone buttresses.
 It has one of the longest mine shafts in the world, which extends into the earth for 425 meters.

 The Castile of Santa Cecilia is a majestic medieval-style construction built on a former 17th century mining hacienda.
 The current building functions as a hotel.